-- Cake has uneven color is caused from not mixing well.
+- The cake has uneven color is caused by not mixing well.
 Mix thoroughly, but do not over mix!

 - Pastry crumbles caused by over mixing flour and fat.

-- Pastry is tough caused by using too much water and over mixing dough.
+- The pastry is toughly caused by using too much water and over mixing the dough.

 - Pies can burn- for fruit or custard pies use a Pyrex pie pan or enamel an and bake at 400 degrees to 425 degrees constant temperature.

 - Yeast bread is porous- this is caused by over-rising or cooking at too low a temperature.